40 Clever Ways to Repurpose Old Kitchen Items

 Cheese Grater Wind Chime

-Add a thrift store lamp base to an old frying pan to create a beautiful pedestal plant stand or birdbath!
+Turn a thrift store lamp base and an old frying pan to create a beautiful pedestal plant stand or birdbath!

 Get all the details on this easy planter upcycle here–> Frying Pan Planter Upcycle With A Patina Finish.